Skip to main content

 Batch Submitter

-Batch Submitter is part of the sequencer, responsible for continuously obtaining L2 Blocks to package them into a Batch and assemble the Batch into a Layer 1 Tx, which is ultimately submitted to the Layer 1 contract.
+The Batch Submitter is part of the sequencer, responsible for continuously obtaining L2 blocks, packaging them into batches, and assembling the batches into Layer 1 transactions, which are then submitted to the Layer 1 contract.

 Consensus Client

-Based on our decentralized sequencer network design, each sequencer needs to run its consensus client to reach consensus with other sequencers.
-In the current design, we use the Tendermint client to ensure friendliness and seamless integration for developers.
+Each sequencer runs a consensus client to reach consensus with other sequencers.
+The current design uses the Tendermint client to ensure seamless integration and developer friendliness.

 zkEVM